- We advise you to exercise normal safety precautions in Romania.

 Civil unrest/political tension

 Protests and demonstrations should be avoided as they may turn violent.

-The incidence of violent crime in Romania is low, but victims sometimes do get hurt.
-Petty crime, such as pickpocketing and bag snatching does occur, particularly near hotels, on public transport and in train stations.
+The incidence of violent crime in Romania is low, but victims are sometimes injured.
+Petty crime, such as pickpocketing and bag snatching occurs, particularly near hotels, on public transport and in train stations.
 Organised groups of thieves, which may include children, operate mainly in public areas, particularly in transport centres, and are known to target foreigners.